tayloraswift/jpeg/documentation/README.md

 The table precision is not necessarily the same as the image bit depth (though it is subject to some constraints based on the image bit depth).
 This field is solely used to specify the (big-endian) integer type the table values are stored as.

 Note that, as a technical detail, quantization tables do not actually identify themselves with a *q<sub>i</sub>* identifier, nor do component definitions in a frame header use those identifiers to reference them.
 However, table identifiers are a useful conceptual model for understanding resource relationships within a JPEG file.
-This issue will be discussed further in the [user model](#iv-user-model) section.
+This issue will be discussed further in the [contextual state](#iii-v-contextual-state) section.

 #### iii.iii.ii. huffman tables